Theolin-Nadasen/gemini-coder/README.md

 This extension contributes the following settings:

-- `geminiCoder.enable`: Enable/disable the extension.
+- `gemini-coder.licenseKey`: Set your license key for pro features.
-- `geminiCoder.apiKey`: Set your license key for activation.
+- `gemini-coder.apiKey`: Set your api key for using googles gemini models.
-- `geminiCoder.showPreview`: Toggle preview mode for AI suggestions.
+- `gemini-coder.modelName`: Select the model you want to use.

 ---

 ## Known Issues

-- Large files (over ~2000 lines) may lead to slower processing or API timeouts.
+- Large files may lead to slower processing or API timeouts.
 - VS Code must have internet access — offline mode is not yet supported.

 ---